-Ideally, kids should be able to come to the library at any time and discuss the books they have read with library staff.
-If kids understand that the library is a positive environment where they can talk to other readers (other kids or library staff), it will encourage them to read even more.
-It will also allow you to develop great relationships with your young patrons and will provide you with ample opportunity to recommend great reads.
+If possible, allow kids to come to the library at any time to discuss the books they have read (or are reading) with library staff.
+If kids feel that the library is a positive environment where they can talk to other readers (other kids or library staff), it will encourage them to read even more.

 Family-managed book reporting